Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

-This modern theoretical determination lies below the experimental determination by about $3.7\,\sigma$.
-Two major experiments are being developed to ascertain if this tension still remains with more modern data and higher statistic.
-The first one is the Fermilab Muon $g-2$ collaboration \cite{Grange:2015fou}, which will improve the statistical determination of the $(g-2)_\mu$ by a factor of 4.
-The second one is the proposed g-2/EDM experiment J-PARC initiative, which will perform a new experimental design \cite{Saito:2012zz}.
+The experimental determination made almost 20 years ago by the E821 collaboration at Brookhaven~\cite{Bennett:2002jb,Bennett:2004pv} had at the time of the publication smaller uncertainties than both the $HVP$ and $HLbL$ theoretical predictions.
+At present, two major experiments are underway to refine the experimental uncertainties with more data and higher statistics.
+The first one is the Fermilab Muon $g-2$ collaboration (FNAL) \cite{Grange:2015fou}, the second one is the proposed g-2/EDM experiment J-PARC initiative, which will perform a new experimental design \cite{Saito:2012zz}.
+Both of them expect to reduce the $(g-2)_\mu$ error by a factor of 4.
+During the referee revision of this manuscript, the FNAL collaboration released its first result \cite{Muong-2:2021ojo}, which still has not achieved the precision goal.
+It is in excellent agreement with the previous E821 measurement and, when both are combined, yield the present experimental average

-Finally, a recent theoretical group, the \emph{Muon $g-2$ Theory Initiative~\cite{Aoyama:2020ynm}} was formed, which could lead the analyses and averaging of the theoretical evaluations regarding the various $(g-2)_\mu$ contributions.
+This theoretical determination lies below the experimental value by $4.2\,\sigma$.
+Nonetheless, a recent lattice QCD determination of the leading-order hadronic vacuum polarization \cite{Borsanyi:2020mff}, with similar precision to dispersive studies, yields a larger value than those previous theoretical determinations.
+This result, together with the rest of the dominant contributions would eliminate the discrepancy with data.

+Further studies will be needed to make the dispersive, lattice, and experimental numbers agree or to confirm the discrepancy.